sagrawalx/sagrawalx.github.io/teaching/sp21-b6_ma117/syllabus.md

 ### Project

-There will be a [group project](project).
-The final paper is due at the end of the block, but there will be some preliminary deadlines as well.
+There will be a [project](project).
+The final product is due at the end of the block, but there will be some preliminary deadlines as well.

 ### Self-reflection